 Hypotension, coma, respiratory failure, and death may occur, usually when levels are > 60%.

 Patients may also have many other symptoms, including visual deficits, abdominal pain, and focal neurologic deficits.
 If poisoning is severe, neuropsychiatric symptoms and signs (eg, dementia, psychosis, parkinsonism, chorea, amnestic syndromes) can develop days to weeks after exposure and become permanent.
-Because CO poisoning often results from house fires, patients may have concomitant airway injuries (see Smoke Inhalation), which may increase risk of respiratory failure.
+Because CO poisoning often results from house fires, patients may have concomitant airway injuries (see Smoke Inhalation Smoke Inhalation When smoke is inhaled, toxic products of combustion injure airway tissues and/or cause metabolic effects.
+Hot smoke usually burns only the pharynx because the incoming gas cools quickly.
+An... read more ), which may increase risk of respiratory failure.

-Because symptoms can be vague, nonspecific, and variable, the diagnosis of CO poisoning is easily missed.
+Because symptoms can be vague, nonspecific, and variable, the diagnosis of carbon monoxide (CO) poisoning is easily missed.
 Many cases of mild poisoning with nonspecific symptoms are mistaken for viral syndromes.
 Physicians must maintain a high level of suspicion.
 If people from the same dwelling, particularly a heated dwelling, experience nonspecific flu-like symptoms, CO exposure should be considered.

-If CO poisoning is suspected, the carboxyhemoglobin level is measured with a CO-oximeter; venous samples can be used because arteriovenous differences are trivial.
-ABGs are not measured routinely.
-ABGs and pulse oximetry, alone or combined, are inadequate for diagnosis of CO poisoning because O 2 saturation reported in ABGs represents dissolved O 2 and is thus unaffected by carboxyhemoglobin concentration; furthermore, the pulse oximeter cannot differentiate normal Hb from carboxyhemoglobin and thus provides a falsely elevated oxyhemoglobin reading.
+If CO poisoning is suspected, the carboxyhemoglobin level in the blood is measured with a CO-oximeter; venous samples can be used because arteriovenous differences are trivial.
+Arterial blood gases (ABGs) are not measured routinely.
+ABGs and pulse oximetry, alone or combined, are inadequate for diagnosis of CO poisoning because oxygen saturation reported in ABGs represents dissolved oxygen and is thus unaffected by carboxyhemoglobin concentration; furthermore, the pulse oximeter cannot differentiate normal hemoglobin from carboxyhemoglobin and thus provides a falsely elevated oxyhemoglobin reading.
 Noninvasive CO detectors have not been shown to be accurate or useful in the diagnosis of CO exposure or toxicity.

-Although elevated carboxyhemoglobin levels are clear evidence of poisoning, levels may be falsely low because they decrease rapidly after CO exposure ends, particularly in patients treated with supplemental O 2 (eg, in an ambulance).
-Metabolic acidosis can be a clue to the diagnosis.
-Other tests may help evaluate specific symptoms (eg, ECG for chest pain, CT for neurologic symptoms).
+Although elevated carboxyhemoglobin levels are clear evidence of poisoning, levels may be falsely low because they decrease rapidly after CO exposure ends, particularly in patients treated with supplemental oxygen (eg, in an ambulance).
+Metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more can be a clue to the diagnosis.
+Other tests may help evaluate specific symptoms (eg, electrocardiography for chest pain, CT, and MRI for neurologic symptoms).

-Patients should be removed from the source of CO and stabilized as necessary.
-They are given 100% O 2 (by nonrebreather mask) and treated supportively.
-Although its use is becoming increasingly controversial, hyperbaric O 2 therapy (in a chamber at 2 to 3 atmospheres of 100% O 2 ) typically should be considered for patients who have any of the following:
+Patients should be removed from the source of carbon monoxide (CO) and stabilized as necessary.
+They are given 100% oxygen (by nonrebreather mask) and treated supportively.
+Although its use is becoming increasingly controversial, hyperbaric oxygen therapy Recompression Therapy Recompression therapy is administration of 100% oxygen for several hours in a sealed chamber pressurized to > 1 atmosphere, gradually lowered to atmospheric pressure.
+In divers, this therapy... read more (in a chamber at 2 to 3 atmospheres of 100% oxygen) typically should be considered for patients who have any of the following:

-Hyperbaric O 2 therapy should also be considered for pregnant patients, possibly at lower serum CO levels than in nonpregnant patients.
+Hyperbaric oxygen therapy should also be considered for pregnant patients, possibly at lower serum CO levels than in nonpregnant patients.

-Hyperbaric O 2 therapy may decrease the incidence of delayed neuropsychiatric symptoms.
-However, this therapy may cause barotrauma and, because therapy is not available at most hospitals, may require transfer of patients, who may not be stable; also, a chamber may not be available locally.
-Evidence for the efficacy of hyperbaric O 2 therapy is becoming more controversial, with some studies suggesting harm.
-In cases where hyperbaric O 2 therapy is considered, consultation with a poison control center or hyperbaric expert is strongly recommended.
+Hyperbaric oxygen therapy may decrease the incidence of delayed neuropsychiatric symptoms.
+However, this therapy may cause barotrauma and, because therapy is not available at most hospitals, may require transfer of patients, who may not be stable; also a chamber may not be available locally.
+Evidence for the efficacy of hyperbaric oxygen therapy is becoming more controversial, with some studies suggesting harm.
+In cases where hyperbaric oxygen therapy is considered, consultation with a poison control center or hyperbaric expert is strongly recommended.

 CO poisoning (eg, caused by house fires, improperly vented automobiles, gas heaters, furnaces, hot water heaters, wood- or charcoal-burning stoves, or kerosene heaters) is one of the most common fatal poisonings.

-Consider toxicity is patients with nonspecific symptoms (eg, flu-like symptoms in winter) or unexplained metabolic acidosis.
+Consider toxicity in patients with nonspecific symptoms (eg, flu-like symptoms in winter) or unexplained metabolic acidosis.

-Do not rule out toxicity based on a normal CO level because levels can decrease rapidly, particularly after treatment with supplemental O 2 .
+Do not rule out toxicity based on a normal CO level because levels can decrease rapidly, particularly after treatment with supplemental oxygen.

-For severe poisoning, consult an expert or poison control center to discuss treatment with hyperbaric O 2 .
+For severe poisoning, consult an expert or poison control center to discuss treatment with hyperbaric oxygen.